Take a Giant Leap for Recovery

 That’s one small step for man, one giant leap for mankind.

 Giant Leap for Recovery Program Details

-The first of 14 steps will be introduced and fully explained May 7th at 12:00 noon pacific time USA.
+The first of 14 steps in my Fall 2018 course will be introduced and fully explained August 28th at 12:00 noon pacific time USA.
 All participants are invited to connect live with me and others in the course to insure everyone gets an ongoing, solid foundation for recovery.
-I check in with each participant to address any concerns, answer all questions and discuss any topics of interest that may or may not be related to the step to be taken.
+I check in with each participant each class to address any concerns, answer all questions and discuss any topics of interest that may or may not be related to the step to be taken.